Lincoln High School

 Good job, Taylor.

-This scholarship is open to students currently enrolled as a senior in high school in San Joaquin County for the 2019 graduating year.
+This scholarship is open to students currently enrolled as a senior in high school in San Joaquin County for the 2020 graduating year.
 Students may be enrolled in public or private schools, or be home-schooled.
-Nominations must be successfully uploaded to the entry page by midnight on March 31, 2019.To be considered for the scholarship, all students must be nominated by a teacher, coach, guidance counselor, pastor, or youth leader (immediate family members and relatives are not eligible to submit nominations).
-Nominations will be posted on the contest website and receive community feedback during the period from April 1-15, 2019.
+Nominations must be successfully uploaded to the entry page by midnight on March 29, 2020.

 Brookside Optometric Group doctors are committed to you and your eye health, and to the community we share.
 From college scholarship contests like this one to medical mission trips around the globe, we believe in giving back and making a difference.